 Every year, I make a customized birthday party invitation for the Circus’ party.
+This year, it’s a farm themed birthday, so I made farm birthday invitations.
 It’s actually pretty easy to make your own invitations and on top of that, it’s much more affordable than buying customized ones via other sources.
-This year, she wanted a farm themed birthday party so I made these farm birthday invitations using Picmonkey.
-Even if you aren’t throwing a farm birthday party, you can still use this tutorial to learn how to create your own invitations for just about any event using Picmonkey.
+Use this guide to make your own farm invitations or as a guide to whip up your own different themed party invitations.

 Another birthday in the books for the Circus!
 I can’t believe it, but she is already six!